Frequently Asked Questions

 Do I have to reveal personal info or talk about myself in front of strangers?

 No. Our DBT classes are not like “process groups.”
-You can talk about yourself as much or as little as you feel comfortable.
+You can talk about yourself some if you feel comfortable.
 For example, you may decide to share an insight you had, or tell the class how you applied a specific technique in your life.
 As in any class, you may be asked to discuss a certain topic, or talk about how you completed your homework.
 However, you always choose how much you feel comfortable participating, and how much you want to reveal.

 Is the information shared confidential?